SmithClove/linkedin/readMe.txt

 Howdy,

-If you can't figure out how to replace my data with yours - reach me directly at https://www.linkedin.com/in/-david/
+If you have issues replaxcing your data with mine - reach me directly at https://www.linkedin.com/in/-david/